 Sprinkle salt on both sides of the fish (total of about 1 tsp).

-Heat a gridiron and grill both sides until golden brown.
+Heat a gridiron and grill both sides of the fish until golden brown.

-The idea is to enjoy the appetizing aroma of grilled fish.
+The idea is to just grill the skin to bring out the aroma.
 There's no need to cook the fish thoroughly.

-Combine [A] and add enough kombu dashi to make 400 ml of liquid.
-Add 1/2 tsp of salt to adjust the taste.
+Combine [A] and add enough konbu dashi to make 400 ml of liquid.
+Add 1/2 tsp of salt.

-Put the rice in the donabe clay pot.
-Place the kombu in the center and place the fish on top.
-Pour the liquid into the pot, cover and place over high heat.
+Put the rice in a donabe clay pot.
+Place the konbu in the center, and the fish on top.
+Pour the dashi into the pot, cover and place over high heat.

 Check to see that the pot has come to a boil.
 Cover and reduce the heat to low.
 Simmer for 10 minutes.
-Raise the heat to high for about 30-60 seconds, turn off the heat, and let it steam for 10 minutes.
+Raise the heat back to high for about 30-60 seconds, then turn off the heat and steam for 10 minutes.

-Raising the heat to high at the very end scorches the rice, enhancing the aroma.
+Raising the heat to high at the very end burns the rice, enhancing the aroma.

-Uncover the pot and remove the kombu.
+Uncover the pot and remove the konbu.
 Carefully remove all the fish bones.
-Break the fish into pieces and lightly fold into the rice.
-Plate up and serve with pickles to taste.
+Break up the fish into pieces and lightly fold into the rice.
+Plate up and serve with pickles.